Gaza rockets, Israeli strikes follow deadly West Bank raid

 The government is dominated by ultranationalists who have pushed for tougher action against Palestinian militants and vowed to entrench Israeli rule in the occupied West Bank.
 Israeli media have quoted top security officials as expressing concern that this could lead to even more violence as the Muslim holy month of Ramadan approaches.

-Nearly 60 Palestinians have been killed in the West Bank and east Jerusalem this year, according to a tally by The Associated Press.
+About 60 Palestinians have been killed in the West Bank and east Jerusalem this year, according to a tally by The Associated Press.

 Last year, nearly 150 Palestinians were killed in those areas, making it the deadliest year there since 2004, according to figures by the Israeli rights group B’Tselem.
 Some 30 people on the Israeli side were killed in Palestinian attacks.